ghga-de/ghga-datasteward-kit/README.md

 The data steward kit has no functionality to help with metadata preparation, however, it is still described here for completeness of the workflow.

-For defining metadata for a submission, you have two options:
+To define metadata for a submission, you have two options:

 **Option 1:** Use an excel spreadsheet (please do not use Google Spreadsheets because of data protection).
 Templates can be found